The Ultimate Guide to Gaming Bandwidth

 On average, the best gaming sessions require about 3Mbps of bandwidth speed, but this also depends on the number of players in each session.
 Make sure you're prepared for whatever firefight comes your way without having lags get you down.

-It should be noted that the above-referenced internet speed thresholds are on a moment-to-moment basis, and represent bandwidth dedicated to your gaming console of choice rather than the entire household.
+It should be noted that internet speed thresholds are on a moment-to-moment basis, and represent bandwidth dedicated to your gaming console of choice rather than the entire household.
 Lag could just as easily be caused by a house-mate streaming live HD sports in the next room.

 Increasing your bandwidth